 iv Solid and hazardous waste

-- a general regulation (Articles 177–216) referring to the scope, general principles, waste prevention, definitions, producer responsibility, by-products, the end of waste, waste classification, expertise, service and authorisations; and
+- the general discipline (Articles 177–216 ter) that refers to the scope of application, general principles, waste prevention, producer responsibility, by-products, the end of waste, waste classification, expertise, service and authorisations; and

-- a special discipline (Articles 217–238) regarding some specific kinds of waste and the related consortia (packaging, electrical and electronic equipment, waste deriving from building maintenance activities, tyres, end-of-life vehicles, residues produced by smoke, exhausted oils and fats, etc.) as well as the incineration and co-incineration of waste.
+- special regulations (Articles 217–238) regarding certain specific types of waste and the related consortia (e.g., packaging, electrical and electronic equipment, waste deriving from building maintenance activities, tires, end-of-life vehicles, residues produced by smoke, exhausted oil and fats) as well as the incineration and co-incineration of waste.

 - the substance or object is commonly used for specific purposes;

-- there is a market or demand for that substance or object;
+- a market or demand exists for that substance or object;

-- the substance or object meets the technical requirements for the specific purposes and complies with existing standards applicable to products; and
+- the substance or object meets the technical requirements for the specific purposes and conforms to existing standards applicable to products; and

-- the use of the substance or object will not lead to overall adverse environmental or human health impacts.
+- the use of the substance or object will not lead to overall negative impacts on the environment or human health.13

 v Contaminated land